Rohith1110/REInstruct_Implementation/README.md

     --output_dir <output_dir>
 ```

-## Training
+## Training the Model

-Example script for finetuning using 8 A100-80G GPUs:
+For fine-tuning the model, you can use the following script, which is designed for training with 8 A100-80G GPUs:

 ```bash

 torchrun --nproc_per_node=8 --master_port=2404 re_instruct/train/sft.py \
     --data_path data/dummy_instruction_data.json \
     --model_name_or_path huggyllama/llama-7b \